-There are 6 known species of booby that can be found along the coasts of Central America, South America, and on certain islands in the Pacific Ocean.
+There are 6 known species of blue footed booby that can be found along the coasts of Central America, South America, and on certain islands in the Pacific Ocean.
 The Galapagos islands are famous for their booby population.
 Boobies used to be everywhere on the Galapagos islands, but due to predation, tourism, and pollution, their populations have dwindled.
-Today, we will be focusing on the blue footed booby.
-Enjoy this article and be sure to comment below.
+They are still listed as Least Concern by the IUCN, fortunately.

 First the Stats…

 Lifespan: Up to 17 years

 1.)
 The booby can fly nearly 25 miles an hour.

 2.)
 Due to their almost clumbsy movements on land, the Spanish nicknamed boobies “bobo”, which translates to stupid.

 3.)
 Like many birds, the booby is diurnal (awake during the day).

 4.)
 Being carnivores, boobies mainly feed on small fish and squid.
 When feeding their young, the booby will regurgitate digested fish and squid for the chicks to eat.